kai824/tp/docs/DeveloperGuide.md

 1. autocorrection of `Mayor` and `CS`,
 1. creation and application of filtering predicate, and
-1. ggeneration of warning messages.
+1. generation of warning messages.

 The following sequence diagram illustrates how the method works at the low-level: